curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 - powerful taking advantage of weak
 - trustless systems
 - more systematic transparency for powerful

+Christian God is a thought basilisk.
+A conscious information hazard.
+Every religion needs a purpose, a thought basilisk, and a prophet.

 Technically, Tabum can be used to push any religion, as long as that religion wants